 Ukraine is in the process of reforming its food safety system to incorporate international practices and simplify production and trade in agricultural and food products.
-Like other countries, Ukrainian regulations are designed to ensure safety, wholesomeness, and select quality aspects of foodstuff of animal and plant origin.
+Like other countries, Ukrainian regulations are designed to ensure safety, wholesomeness, and select quality aspects of foodstuffs of animal and plant origin.
 In addition, the regulations seek to protect animal health and prevent the introduction of foreign animal diseases, quarantine pests, and microorganisms.

 Ukraine joined the World Trade Organization (WTO) in 2008.
-It is also a party to the three sister organizations (i.e., the Codex Alimentarius Commission (CODEX), International Plant Protection Convention (IPPC), and World Organization for Animal Health (WOAH)).
-However, the role of the national CODEX office in the domestic regulatory processes is very limited.
+It is also a party to the three sister organizations [the Codex Alimentarius Commission (CODEX), International Plant Protection Convention, and World Organization for Animal Health (WOAH)].
+However, the role of the national CODEX office in domestic regulatory processes is very limited.

-In 2014, the modernization of the Ukrainian safety system was altered by signing the Deep and Comprehensive Free Trade Area Agreement (DCFTA) with the European Union (EU).
-Under DCFTA, Ukraine committed to an ambitious legislation approximation program (in Ukrainian), which will bring many Ukrainian practices in compliance with EU requirements.
-Adoption of the EU-like norms is often viewed as a market-opening tool for both the EU-area and non-EU countries that accept EU safety approaches.
-Although regulatory changes slowed after the war started, Ukraine's candidacy for EU status, adopted on June 23, 2022, may lead to the quicker adoption of EU regulatory practices.
+In 2014, the modernization of the Ukrainian safety system was altered by the signing of the DCFTA with the EU.
+Under the DCFTA, Ukraine committed to an ambitious legislation approximation program (in Ukrainian), which will bring many Ukrainian practices in compliance with EU requirements.
+Adoption of the EU-like norms is often viewed as a market-opening tool for both EU member states and non-EU countries that accept EU safety approaches.
+Although regulatory changes slowed after the war started, Ukraine's formal EU accession negotiations start on June 25, 2024 and may lead to the quicker adoption of EU regulatory practices.

 Ukraine's obligations to the WTO and the EU (under the DCFTA) shape the food and agricultural products trade environment.
 Although Ukrainian law emphasizes the priority of international trade rules, most recent regulations are based on relevant EU directives.
-In recent years, major changes were introduced in the following fundamental laws: the Law on the Main Principle and Safety Requirements for Food Products, the Law On the Main Principles and Requirements for Food Product Safety and Quality, the Law On Food Safety Control and Enforcement, the Labeling Law, and the Feed Safety and Hygiene Law.
-The only fundamental Law yet to go into power is the Law On Veterinary Medicine.
-As a result, the responsibility for food safety was transferred from governmental authorities to market operators - producers, processors, or importers of food and agricultural products.
-Ukrainian governmental authorities maintained only control and supervisory functions.
+As a result of legislative changes, the responsibility for food safety was transferred from governmental authorities to market operators - producers, processors, or importers of food and agricultural products.
+Ukrainian governmental authorities maintain only control and supervisory functions.

-The magnitude of this change is significant: Ukraine introduced Hazard Analysis Critical Control Point (HACCP) requirements for all food processors (including foreign), country residue monitoring plans, formal product recall procedures, traceability requirements on the "one step back" and "one step forward" principle, positive lists of approved facilities, official import requirements for many products and live animals, international food safety audit requirements and many other new measures.
+The magnitude of this change is significant: Ukraine introduced hazard analysis critical control point (HACCP) requirements for all food processors (including foreign), country residue monitoring plans, formal product recall procedures, traceability requirements based on the "one step back" and "one step forward" principle, positive lists of approved facilities, official import requirements for many products and live animals, international food safety audit requirements, and other new measures.
 Although these changes increased transparency and streamlined food import procedures, market access for many products became cumbersome.
 Introduction of EU-like regulations and recognition of full food safety equivalence with the EU in April 2014 simplified market access mostly for EU-based and third-country EU-approved suppliers.
 U.S. suppliers maintained broad market access based on several bilateral certificates negotiated earlier.
 Ukrainian law recognizes those as valid despite adopting new, often more restrictive, laws and regulations that prevent future bilateral certificate negotiations.

-Several Ukrainian laws adopted after DCFTA adoption declared Ukraine's adherence to both "international and/or EU norms."
+Several Ukrainian laws adopted after the DCFTA declared Ukraine's adherence to both "international and/or EU norms."
 These laws do not address cases when international (CODEX or WOAH-based) regulations and standards differ from EU regulations and standards.
 Certain market access conditions established by Ukraine may be partially non-compliant with provisions of the WTO agreement and/or with the standards established by international standards-setting bodies.
-The U.S. exporter should rely on bilateral certificates and bilaterally negotiated market access terms as described in the FAIRS Certificate and current FAIRS Annual Reports.
+U.S. exporters should rely on bilateral certificates and bilaterally negotiated market access terms as described in the FAIRS Certificate and current FAIRS Annual Reports.